weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 Eventual consistency is chosen over strong consistency, to ensure high availability.
 Nevertheless, write and read consistency are tunable, so you have some influence on the tradeoff between availability and consistency.

 *The animation below is an example of how a write or a read is performed with Weaviate with a replication factor of 3 and 8 nodes.
 The blue node acts as coordinator node.
-The consistency level is set to QUORUM, so the coordinator node only waits for two out of three responses before sending the result back to the client.*
+The consistency level is set to `QUORUM`, so the coordinator node only waits for two out of three responses before sending the result back to the client.*

 <p align="center"><img src="/img/docs/replication-architecture/replication-quorum-animation.gif" alt="Write consistency QUORUM" width="75%"/></p>